teaplz/UMTSolitaire/README.md

 * Limited [PWA](https://en.wikipedia.org/wiki/Progressive_web_application) support.

-This project does not use any custom images or fonts for displaying tiles, instead utilizing the [Mahjong Tiles Unicode block](https://en.wikipedia.org/wiki/Mahjong_Tiles_(Unicode_block)) with standard fonts, adjusted with CSS to better resemble tiles.
-Supports non-standard emoji variants (namely Microsoft's Segoe UI Emoji).

 The game will not display correctly in earlier browsers and may not display correctly with certain fonts.

 ---

 <p align="center">
     <a href="./readme/desktop-emoji.png"><img src="./readme/desktop-emoji-t.png" title="A game board rendered using non-standard emojis"></a><br/>
-    A game board rendered using non-standard emojis, via the font Segoe UI Emoji.
+    A game board rendered using non-standard emojis, via the font Segoe UI Emoji on Windows 10.
 </p>

 <p align="center">